panates/doublylinked/README.md

 - *thisArg :* Value to use as this when executing callback

 - *Return value :* true if the callback function returns a truthy value for every list element; otherwise, false

+### DoublyLinked.prototype.everyRight()

+Tests whether all elements in the list pass the test implemented by the provided function (from right to left)

+`list.everyRight(callback[, thisArg])`

+##### Parameters

+- *callback :* Function to test for each element, taking three arguments:

+    - *currentValue :* The current element being processed in the list

+    - *index :* The index of the current element being processed in the list

+    - *list :* The list every was called upon

+- *thisArg :* Value to use as this when executing callback

+- *Return value :* true if the callback function returns a truthy value for every list element; otherwise, false

+### DoublyLinked.prototype.filter()

+Creates a new list with all elements that pass the test implemented by the provided function

+`list.filter(callback[, thisArg])`

+##### Parameters

+- *callback :* Function to test for each element, taking three arguments:

+    - *element :* The current element being processed in the list

+    - *index :* The index of the current element being processed in the list

+    - *list :* The list every was called upon

+- *thisArg :* Value to use as this when executing callback

+- *Return value :* A new list with the elements that pass the test

+### DoublyLinked.prototype.find()

+Returns the value of the first element in the list that satisfies the provided testing function.
+Otherwise undefined is returned

+`list.find(callback[, thisArg])`

+##### Parameters

+- *callback :* Function to test for each element, taking three arguments:

+    - *element :* The current element being processed in the list

+    - *index :* The index of the current element being processed in the list

+    - *list :* The list every was called upon

+- *thisArg :* Value to use as this when executing callback

+- *Return value :* A value in the list if an element passes the test; otherwise, undefined

+### DoublyLinked.prototype.forEach()

+Executes a provided function once for each list element (from left to right)

+`list.forEach(callback[, thisArg])`

+##### Parameters

+- *callback :* Function to test for each element, taking three arguments:

+    - *element :* The current element being processed in the list

+    - *index :* The index of the current element being processed in the list

+    - *list :* The list every was called upon

+- *thisArg :* Value to use as this when executing callback

+- *Return value :* Value to use as this when executing callback

+### DoublyLinked.prototype.forEachRight()

+Executes a provided function once for each list element (from right to left)

+`list.forEachRight(callback[, thisArg])`

+##### Parameters

+- *callback :* Function to test for each element, taking three arguments:

+    - *element :* The current element being processed in the list

+    - *index :* The index of the current element being processed in the list

+    - *list :* The list every was called upon

+- *thisArg :* Value to use as this when executing callback

+- *Return value :* Value to use as this when executing callback

+### DoublyLinked.prototype.includes()

+Determines whether an list includes a certain element, returning true or false as appropriate

+`list.includes(searchElement[, fromIndex])`

+##### Parameters

+- *searchElement :* The element to search for

+- *fromIndex :* The position in this list at which to begin searching for searchElement.
+A negative value searches from the index of list.length + fromIndex by asc.
+Defaults to 0.

+- *Return value :* true if the searchElement found in the list; otherwise, false

+### DoublyLinked.prototype.insert()

+Adds one or more elements right after the cursor node of the list and returns the new length of the list

+`list.insert(element1[, ...[, elementN]])`

+##### Parameters

+- *elementN :* The elements to add right after the cursor

+- *Return value :* The new length of the list

+### DoublyLinked.prototype.join()

+Adds one or more elements right after the cursor node of the list and returns the new length of the list

+`list.join([separator])`

+##### Parameters

+- *separator :* Specifies a string to separate each pair of adjacent elements of the list

+- *Return value :* A string with all list elements joined.
+If length is 0, the empty string is returned

+### DoublyLinked.prototype.map()

+Creates a new list with the results of calling a provided function on every element in the calling list

+`list.map(callback[, thisArg])`

+##### Parameters

+- *callback :* Function to test for each element, taking three arguments:

+    - *currentValue :* The current element being processed in the list

+    - *index :* The index of the current element being processed in the list

+    - *list :* The list every was called upon

+- *thisArg :* Value to use as this when executing callback

+- *Return value :* A new list with each element being the result of the callback function

+### DoublyLinked.prototype.next()

+Moves cursor to the next and returns its value

+`list.next()`

+##### Parameters

+- *Return value :* Returns value of next node to the cursor.
+If cursor reaches to the end it returns undefined

+### DoublyLinked.prototype.prev()

+Moves cursor to the previous and returns its value

+`list.prev()`

+##### Parameters

+* @return {*} - Returns value of previous node to the cursor.
+If cursor reaches to the head it returns undefined

+### DoublyLinked.prototype.pop()

+Removes the last element from the list and returns that element

+`list.pop()`

+##### Parameters

+* @return {*} - The removed element from the list; undefined if the list is empty.

+### DoublyLinked.prototype.push()

+Adds one or more elements to the end of the list and returns the new length of the list

+`list.push(element1[, ...[, elementN]])`

+##### Parameters

+- *elementN :* The elements to add to the end of the list

+- *Return value :* The new length of the list

+### DoublyLinked.prototype.reduce()

+Applies a function against an accumulator and each element in the list (from left-to-right) to reduce it to a single value

+`list.reduce(callback[, initialValue])`

+##### Parameters

+- *callback :* Function to test for each element, taking three arguments:

+    - *accumulator :* The accumulator accumulates the callback's return values; it is the accumulated value previously returned in the last invocation of the callback, or initialValue, if supplied.

+    - *currentValue :* The current element being processed in the list

+    - *currentIndex :* The index of the current element being processed in the list

+    - *list :* The list every was called upon

+- *initialValue :* Value to use as the first argument to the first call of the callback

+- *Return value :* The value that results from the reduction

+### DoublyLinked.prototype.reduceRight()

+Applies a function against an accumulator and each element in the list (from right-to-left) to reduce it to a single value

+`list.reduceRight(callback[, initialValue])`

+##### Parameters

+- *callback :* Function to test for each element, taking three arguments:

+    - *accumulator :* The accumulator accumulates the callback's return values; it is the accumulated value previously returned in the last invocation of the callback, or initialValue, if supplied.

+    - *currentValue :* The current element being processed in the list

+    - *currentIndex :* The index of the current element being processed in the list

+    - *list :* The list every was called upon

+- *initialValue :* Value to use as the first argument to the first call of the callback

+- *Return value :* The value that results from the reduction